mono-logo

 Step 2: Setup bank mandate

-As a partner, you can set up a mandate on either personal accounts or business accounts.
-Both types of account allow you to set up a mandate via the two categories of mandates authorisation types.
+As a partner, you can set up a mandate on either personal accounts or business accounts using the two authorisation types: E-mandate and Signed mandate.
+Select your preferred method for initiating mandates from the available endpoints.

 ii.
 Signed mandate: On the other hand, for a signature mandate, the user must provide a signature for approval, and the payer's bank typically contacts the payer to confirm the mandate's approval.